What Do You See in Common? Learning Hierarchical Prototypes over Tree-of-Life to Discover Evolutionary Traits: Introduction

 For example, in Figure \ref{fig:teaser}, we can see that the four species of birds on the left descending from the blue node show the common feature of having ``long tails'', unlike any of the descendant species of the red node.
 Learning such common features at every internal node as a hierarchy of prototypes can help biologists generate novel hypotheses of species diversification (e.g., the splitting of blue and red nodes) and accumulation of evolutionary trait changes.

-Despite the success of ProtoPNet \cite{chen2019looks} and its variants in learning prototypes over a flat structure of classes, applying them to discover a hierarchy of prototypes is challenging for three main reasons. \textit{First}, existing methods that learn multiple prototypes for every class are prone to learning ``over-specific'' prototypes at internal nodes of a tree, which cover only one (or a few) of its descendant species.
+Despite the success of ProtoPNet \citep{chen2019looks} and its variants {including HPnet \citep{hase2019interpretable} that first introduced the idea of learning hierarchical prototypes at every internal node of the tree}, there are three main challenges to be addressed while learning hierarchical prototypes for discovering evolutionary traits. \textit{First}, existing methods that learn multiple prototypes for every class are prone to learning ``over-specific'' prototypes at internal nodes of a tree, which cover only one (or a few) of its descendant species.
 Figure \ref{fig:overspecificity} shows a few examples to illustrate the concept of {over-specific} prototypes.
 Consider the problem of learning prototypes common to descendant species of the Felidae family: Lion and Bobcat.
 If we learn one prototype focusing on the feature of the mane (specific only to Lion) and another prototype focusing on the feature of spotted back (specific only to Bobcat), then these two prototypes taken together can classify all images from the Felidae family.
 However, they do not represent \textit{common} features shared between Lion and Bobcat and hence are not useful for discovering evolutionary traits.
 Such over-specific prototypes should be instead pushed down to be learned at lower levels of the tree (e.g., the species leaf nodes of Lion and Bobcat).

-\textit{Second}, while existing methods such as ProtoPShare \cite{rymarczyk2021protopshare}, ProtoPool \cite{rymarczyk2022interpretable}, and ProtoTree \cite{nauta2021neural} allow prototypes to be shared across classes for re-usability and sparsity, in the problem of discovering evolutionary traits, we want to learn prototypes at an internal node $n$ that are not just shared across all it descendant species but are also absent in the \textit{contrasting set} of species (i.e., species descending from sibling nodes of $n$ representing alternate paths of diversification). \textit{Third}, at higher levels of the tree, finding features that are common across a large number of diverse species is challenging \cite{harmon2010early, pennell2015model}.
+\textit{Second}, while existing methods such as ProtoPShare \citep{rymarczyk2021protopshare}, ProtoPool \citep{rymarczyk2022interpretable}, and ProtoTree \citep{nauta2021neural} allow prototypes to be shared across classes for re-usability and sparsity, in the problem of discovering evolutionary traits, we want to learn prototypes at an internal node $n$ that are not just shared across all its descendant species but are also absent in the \textit{contrasting set} of species (i.e., species descending from sibling nodes of $n$ representing alternate paths of diversification). \textit{Third}, at higher levels of the tree, finding features that are common across a large number of diverse species is challenging \citep{harmon2010early, pennell2015model}.
 In such cases, we should be able to abstain from finding common prototypes without hampering accuracy at the leaf nodes---a feature missing in existing methods.

 To address these challenges, we present \textbf{H}ierarchy aligned \textbf{Com}monality through \textbf{P}rototypical \textbf{Net}works \textbf{(\proposed{})}, a framework to learn hierarchical prototypes over the tree of life for discovering evolutionary traits.
 Here are the main contributions of our work: \begin{enumerate} \item \proposed{} learns common traits shared by all descendant species of an internal node and avoids the learning of over-specific prototypes in contrast to baseline methods using a novel \textit{over-specificity loss}. \item \proposed{} uses a novel \textit{discriminative loss} to ensure that the prototypes learned at an internal node are absent in the contrasting set of species with different ancestry.